Heart Failure, Cardiomyopathy and Heart Transplant Program

-- Highly trained specialists close to home.
-Our team includes specialists in cardiomyopathy and neuromuscular disease, among others.
+- Our team includes specialists in cardiomyopathy and neuromuscular disease, among others.
 Our muscular dystrophy clinics provide a multidisciplinary approach with advanced imaging and more for children with cardiomyopathies.

 - Our program has a 100 percent survival rate using ventricular assist devices (VADs) as a bridge to heart transplantation (as of 2018).

 - Our heart transplant team includes an infectious disease physician, transplant psychologist, the Hearts & Hands Care Team, and other caregivers to address the physical, intellectual, emotional, social and spiritual needs of patients and their families before and after surgery.

 - We offer support systems for children and families waiting for heart transplants, including the Brave Hearts program.